(Updated 20.2.25 to reflect the changes for the 2025 season)

-What was thought to be impossible has happened.
+What was once thought to be impossible happened in 2024.

-Jorge Martin, a satellite team rider for the Prima Pramac team, has won the 2024 MotoGP Championship.
+Jorge Martin, a satellite team rider for the Prima Pramac team, won the 2024 MotoGP Championship.

 An incredible feat for a non-factory independent rider.